Mission

 Glenn Dubin grew up in the Washington Heights neighborhood of Manhattan, where he attended P.S.
 132. He became the first in his family to attend college, graduating from Stony Brook University in 1978 with a degree in Economics.

-Glenn pursued a career in finance and has been recognized as one of the pioneers of the hedge fund industry.
-Following the success of his business activities, Glenn shifted his focus to philanthropy and the patronage of New York City-based organizations.
+Following a successful career in finance, Glenn shifted his focus to philanthropy and the patronage of New York City-based organizations.

 In 2002, Glenn and his wife, Dr. Eva Andersson-Dubin, established the Dubin Family Foundation.
 As the Foundation enters its third decade of activity, their children—Celina Dubin, Jordan Dubin, and Maya Dubin—are joining in its oversight and decision-making.